• Skip to main content

 #3 Maintain Your Gutters

-Much like your chimney, debris and weather can take a toll on your gutters.
+Much like your chimney, debris, and weather can take a toll on your gutters.
 Fall leaves get stuck inside gutters, making them impassible for water and snow.

 If this happens water can roll off and flow down your house, which can lead to exterior and foundation issues.
 This process during the winter puts your house at risk of ice dams.
 With enough damage over time, gutters will need to be replaced.